Rudd-O/saltstack-automation/formulas/email/mda/README.md

 instructed to create mail recipients.
 In this case, this formula requires a properly-setup MTA formula to work (it assumes that said formula's properly-configured Postfix will relay email to the local mail delivery agent).
-If no local recipients have been registered, the mail delivery agent becomes `/bin/true` and any incoming mail meant for local accounts is simply blackholed as a result.
+If no local recipients have been registered, or the `enable` setting is forced to False, the mail delivery agent becomes `/bin/true` and any incoming mail meant for local accounts is simply blackholed as a result.

 ## Pillar documentation

 All pillar values here must be nested under the `email:mda` top level variable.
 Values are optional unless no default is stated.

+### `enable`

+Defaults to `None`, meaning the mail delivery agent will only be enabled if there are recipients registered.

+Set to `True` to forcibly enable the MDA even without recipients registered, or `False` to prevent enabling the MDA even with registered recipients.

 ### `catchall_username`